karaimchuk/Wold-of-the-Mantra/README.md

 # Wold-of-the-Mantra

-Simple app on MVC that will introduce the user to the world of Mantra
+Simple app on MVC with a paid subscription that will introduce the user to the world of Mantra